Weatherization contractors specialize in the installation and maintenance of household products designed for energy conservation.

 This article will cover everything you need to know about the C-61/D-65 contractor license, the state exam, exam study guides, and even how to fill out the application.

 What is a C-61 / D-65 Weatherization and Energy Conservation Contractor?

-"A weatherization and energy conservation contractor installs, removes, modifies or repairs or provides maintenance services for energy conservation products limited to the following: door and window weather stripping, caulking, water heater pipe wrap, water heater blankets, insulating gaskets for electrical outlet covers, shade screens, shutters, storm windows, tinted window film, residential water flow restricting devices installed onto existing fixture.
-(DOES NOT INCLUDE INSULATION, GLAZING OR HEATING VENTILATING AND AIR CONDITIONING WORK)" - CSLB.GOV
+“A weatherization and energy conservation contractor installs, removes, modifies or repairs or provides maintenance services for energy conservation products limited to the following: door and window weather stripping, caulking, water heater pipe wrap, water heater blankets, insulating gaskets for electrical outlet covers, shade screens, shutters, storm windows, tinted window film, residential water flow-restricting devices installed onto the existing fixture.
+(DOES NOT INCLUDE INSULATION, GLAZING OR HEATING VENTILATING AND AIR CONDITIONING WORK)” – CSLB.GOV

 The C-61/D-65 is the classification required in the state of California for all persons looking to bid on weatherization and energy conservation projects where the cost of labor and materials exceeds $500.

 - Wrapping and insulating heater pipes

 - Caulking and Pipe Insulation

 - Lighting retrofits, Water Damage repair, and resurfacing

 - Energy Conservation for Hospitals

 - Window tinting and insulating gaskets